-As we get on with life, many of us begin to think about how things might unfold in later years.
-No one likes to imagine losing capacity, but illness, accidents or simply the passage of time can make it harder to manage day-to-day decisions.
+As we move through life, many of us begin to think about how things might unfold in the years ahead.
+While no one likes to imagine losing capacity; illness, accidents or the natural passage of time can sometimes make everyday decisions more difficult.

-We guide you through both types of LPA:
+We take the time to guide you through both types of LPA, explaining each decision carefully and at your pace:

 Property & Financial Affairs | for managing bank accounts, bills, property, and business interests